 Most women of child-bearing age pay attention to their monthly cycles, right?
 I mean, family planning, whether trying to get pregnant or not get pregnant, is important to most of us.
 So, when I kept counting “days late” this month, you can imagine the anxiety that crept in.

-Weighing the possible reasons I was creeping well into two weeks past my period was a little scary.
+Weighing the possible reasons I was creeping well into 14 days past period and that was a little scary.
 I just turned 44 last month, we have 5 kids, and our oldest is pregnant with our first grandchild.
 I guess having another wouldn’t be too bad.

 We are already planning on growing our children through foster-to-adopt, so what if we just had another biologically?